MRKH Syndrome: Symptoms, Causes & Treatment

 Reaching a diagnosis of MRKH syndrome is a crucial step in understanding and managing the condition.
 A comprehensive diagnostic process involves various medical evaluations and tests.

-• Medical History and Physical Examination: When seeking a diagnosis for MRKH syndrome, your healthcare provider will begin by taking a detailed medical history and conducting a thorough physical examination.
+• Medical History and Physical Examination: When seeking a diagnosis for MRKH, your healthcare provider will begin by taking a detailed medical history and conducting a thorough physical examination.
 This allows them to gather essential information about your menstrual history, sexual development, and any other relevant symptoms or conditions.

 • Imaging Studies: Imaging studies, such as pelvic ultrasound and magnetic resonance imaging (MRI), play a significant role in diagnosing MRKH syndrome.
 These non-invasive procedures provide detailed images of the reproductive organs, helping to identify any structural abnormalities or the absence of the uterus and upper vagina.